You’re left with a half-empty can of Heinz baked beans, and you don’t want to eat the rest in the next couple of days.

 That was a breeze, huh?

-You can keep the baked beans in the freezer for at least a couple of months without significant quality loss.
+You can keep the baked beans in the freezer for at least 6 months without significant quality loss.
 Over time (think months), the taste might slightly alter for the worse, but the beans should still turn out pretty good after thawing and cooking.

 How To Defrost Baked Beans